johnzastrow/johnzastrow.github.io/_posts/2008-07-05-paths-on-linux.md

     - Linux
 ---

-Today I’m going to do a test install of the J2EE mapserver-like
+Today I'm going to do a test install of the J2EE mapserver-like
 facilities provided by geoserver version 1.3 Rc2.
 I recently installed
 java and the JDK on this machine, so I still need to set JAVA\_HOME in
 the path.
 I do this so rarely everytime I need to do it I have to look